wavefrontHQ/docs/pages/doc/opentelemetry_external_services.md

 #### Required Span Tags

-You will see AWS external services on the application map if the spans have the following tags.
+You see the AWS external services on the application map if the spans have the following tags.
 The values for the span tags are assigned using the Java AWS SDK.

 <table style="width; 100;">
   <tr>